31 Oct Here’s how your hormones impact your sense of smell

 You may be able to chalk up at least some of this variation in scent experience to the ups and downs of hormones in your menstrual cycle.
 Research shows that throughout your cycle, fluctuations in estrogen and progesterone impact how well you smell aromas in addition to what you enjoy sniffing out.

 Curious how your hormones are affecting your sense of smell?
 Read on to discover what happens in your….

 Week 1: Slow start

 Day 1 (first day of your period) to Day 7

-Estrogen starts off at rock-bottom and rises throughout this week
+Estrogen starts off at its lowest point and rises throughout

 Week 2: Your sense of smell peaks